2 – Skate Canada Waiver Signed NO LONGER REQUIRED unless attending a competition or you are a Coach

 Skate Thompson COVID Protocols

-Skate Thompson has prepared for the 2020/2021 session during these uncertain times.
-There are many protocols that all members of our club will need to follow in order for this to be a successful season.
+Skate Thompson has prepared for the 2021/2022 season!
 The steps and protocols required in order to safely return to skating are outlined below.
 Please review and familiarize these protocols with your skater.
-Please ensure the protocols are understood and the waiver(s) signed prior to registering for a skating session.

 #1 – Review Return to Play Protocols for Participants

 All participants must familiarize themselves with Return to Play Protocols for Participants and are responsible for staying up-to-date with Skate MB protocols as they evolve.
 These can be found at Skate Canada Manitoba Return To Play Protocols and Return To Skating Guidelines.